 Reading can be a challenging task for individuals with Attention Deficit Hyperactivity Disorder (ADHD).
 Many struggle to maintain focus, comprehend text, and retain information.
-Practical reading exercises tailored for ADHD can significantly improve focus and comprehension skills.
+Practical reading exercises tailored for ADHD can significantly improve focus and saving skills.

 These exercises are designed to engage the ADHD brain, making reading more manageable and enjoyable.
 They incorporate techniques that address common ADHD-related reading difficulties, such as distractibility and difficulty processing information.
 By consistently practicing these exercises, individuals with ADHD can develop stronger reading habits and enhance their overall literacy skills.